Kernel Scaling for Manifold Learning and Classification: Preliminaries

 \subsection{Diffusion Maps (DM)}

-DM \cite{Lafon} is a dimensionality reduction framework that extracts the intrinsic geometry from a high dimensional dataset.
+DM \cite{Lafon} is a nonlinear dimensionality reduction framework that extracts the intrinsic geometry from a high-dimensional dataset.
 This framework is based on the construction of a stochastic matrix from the graph of the data.
 The eigendecomposition of the stochastic matrix provides an efficient representation of the data.
-Given a high dimensional dataset , the DM framework is constructed based on the following steps: \begin{enumerate}
+Given a high-dimensional dataset , the DM framework construction consists of the following steps: \begin{enumerate}

-\item A kernel function is chosen.
-It is represented by a matrix $\myvec{K} \in {\mathbb{R}^{N \times N}}$ which satisfies for all the following properties: \\Symmetry: and positive semi-definiteness: for all $\myvec{v}_i \in \mathbb{R}^N$ and \textit{These properties guarantee that the matrix $\myvec{K}$ has real eigenvectors and non-negative real eigenvalues.
-In this study, we focus on the common choice of a Gaussian kernel (see Eq. \ref{eq:KernelK1}) } as the affinity measure between two multidimensional data vectors $\myvec{x}_i$ and $\myvec{x}_j$; \item{Selection of the appropriate scale $\epsilon$.
-It determines the connectivity of the kernel;} \item {Computation of the diagonal sum of rows matrix $\myvec{D}$ where .
-Re-normalization of the kernel by using $\myvec{D}$ is The resulting matrix $ \myvec{P} \in \mathbb{R}^{N \times N} $ is a row stochastic such that the expression ${P_{i,j}}=p(\myvec{x}_i$,$\myvec{x}_j)$ describes the transition probability from the point to point in one time step; } \item{Spectral decomposition is applied to the matrix to obtain a sequence of eigenvalues and normalized eigenvectors that satisfy ${ {\myvec{P}} {{\myvec{\psi}}_n} =\lambda_n{{\myvec{\psi}}}_n, n=0,...,N-1} $; } \item{A new representation for the dataset $\myvec{X}$ is defined by